ChemaGit/Specialization-in-Scala/Specialization-in-Scala/readme.md

-This repository contains code examples about the Specialization Course in Scala from Ecole Polytechnique Federale de Lausanne "Functional Programming in Scala Specialization".
+This repository contains code examples and theory about the Specialization Course in Scala from Ecole Polytechnique Federale de Lausanne
+"Functional Programming in Scala Specialization".
 Ecole Polytechnique Federale de Lausanne EPFL is the university where "Scala Language" is developed.
 The Specialization Course in Scala is divided in five modules: